History of

 In the book A Residence in Tasmania, published in 1856, Butler Stoney describes the Emily Hotel as it was in 1853.

 John Whitbread was found guilty of poaching rabbits in England when he was just a boy aged 15, and was sentenced to seven years in Van Diemen’s Land.
 He arrived in Hobart in 1828.
 As a convict his record was of good behaviour and when he later settled in Stanley he became a fine citizen, business man and host.
-He built the hotel and named it the Emily Hotel, now the Stanley Hotel.
+He built the hotel and named it The Emily.
+He bought the block on which it stands from the VDL for £20 and the building was licensed as a hotel around 1847.
+He married Eliza Toysbin and descendants still live in the local area.

 Described in 1854 in Cornwall Chronicle “The premises are substantially built and together with stabling accommodation, well of bountiful water and every requisite of a first rate hotel.
 It is one of the largest Hotels on the island”